Run nanochat on instant clusters

 > Use this file to discover all available pages before exploring further.

-> Learn how to train Andrej Karpathy's end-to-end ChatGPT clone on Together's on-demand GPU clusters
+> Train Andrej Karpathy's end-to-end ChatGPT clone on Together's on-demand GPU clusters.

 ## Overview